The Initial Value Problem for Singular SPDEs via Rough Paths: Set-up and overview of our strategy

 \end{itemize} \end{corollary}

-As we will see in Section \ref{products_proof}, the construction of the second new type of generalized product is not as straightforward as the first type, but still entirely classical --it proceeds via the classical Leibniz' rule.
+The construction of the second new type of ``offline'' product is not as straightforward as the first type, but still entirely classical --it proceeds via the classical Leibniz' rule.
+Lemma \ref{lemma:new_reference_products_2} and Corollary \ref{new_family_2} are proven in Section \ref{products_proof_2}.

-\subsection{Reconstruction Lemmas}
+\subsection{Reconstruction lemmas}

-We now state the two ``Reconstruction Lemmas'' (that have already been mentioned in the introduction).
-The first of these lemmas gives a map
+In this section we introduce the two ``Reconstruction Lemmas'' --all proofs are given in Section \ref{section:reconstruct_proof}.
+The first of the reconstruction lemmas gives a map

-whenever $\uf$ is modelled after $\tilde{\vi} + \vp$; see Lemma \ref{lemma:reconstruct_1} for the full set of assumptions and result.
-The intended application of Lemma \ref{lemma:reconstruct_1} also requires part $i)$ of the following result, which shows that the modelling of $\uf$ is preserved under smooth enough pointwise nonlinear transformations.\\
+whenever $\uf$ is modelled after $\tilde{\vi} + \vp$.
+The intended application requires part $i)$ of the following result, which shows that the modelling of $\uf$ is preserved under smooth enough pointwise nonlinear transformations.\\